mattesh/npp-usermanual/content/docs/other-resources.md

 reg delete "HKLM\Software\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\notepad.exe" /v "Debugger" /f
 ```

+For your convenience this feature is implemented in to an installable tool called [NppLauncher](https://sourceforge.net/projects/npplauncher/).
+It will install this registry change and additionally a Npp plugin that detects when the textfile get's closed again to imitate the "Single document behavior" of the original notepad.exe.
+This is important for scripts that want to wait for input in a file before continuation e.g. git commit.

 This has historically worked from Windows 7 through Windows 10.
 However, Microsoft has changed things in Windows 11 , and this may not work for you.

 ### Registry Edit Warning